AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \label{sec:proving-reflection}

-\todo[inline]{write this. come up with a method by which a miner having all blocks can construct the witnesses for proof-of-reflection. by doing this, miners don't need to include SPV proofs of reflection; the witnesses don't need to be included.}
+\todo{write this. come up with a method by which a miner having all blocks can construct the witnesses for proof-of-reflection. by doing this, miners don't need to include SPV proofs of reflection; the witnesses don't need to be included.}

 If simplex-chains' consensus protocol requires accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
 That is: a node for chain A must be able to answer the question *For each other simplex-chain, which blocks in chain A's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.